 Day – 4

 Aleo to Jagatsukh bus (Rs.15) and at Jagatsukh had my parantha breakfast at a Dhaba (Rs.30).
-As I am Manali on a budget, so I have to find the cheapest ways and which can be done by others too.
+Since, I am on an extreme budget to Manali.
+Therefore, I have to find the cheapest ways and which can be done by others too.

 While having breakfast gathered all the knowledge as the local who is sitting there, himself organizes treks.The famous Hampta pass, Beas Kund and many more treks in the Himalayas.